Tutorial

 STEP 3 - Add functionality to the worker

-I want to simulate that my worker need to perform a slow task with an uncertain outcome.
+I want to simulate that my worker needs to perform a slow task with an uncertain outcome.

 def run(_arg) do